KMC Huts – FAQs

 No. When on the traverse, you should plan to spend a night out in case of emergency; it happens.
 Weather, gear malfunction, navigation issues, injury etc are all manageable if you are adequately prepared.

-Definitely check out our info pages for more information.
+Check out our info pages for more information as not all cabins are stocked the same way.
 You’ll need to do your homework before setting out on the traverse.
-The huts should have functioning wood stoves, propane cook stoves, pots, pans, dishes, cutlery, dish soap and bleach.
+The huts will have functioning wood stoves, propane cook stoves, pots, pans, dishes, cutlery, dish soap and bleach.
 You’ll need a sleeping pad, propane etc.

 This equation has many variables such as: coffee/tea drinkers, number and type of hot meals planned, personal light vs propane lantern, elevation etc. A 1lb propane cylinder will fuel a single 10,000btu Coleman burner for 1.5-2 hours.
 A propane lantern in good working order will run for 6-8 hours on a 1lb cylinder

-- At higher elevations, tree-wells are a baited trap for dogs
+- Tree-wells are a baited trap for dogs

 - Being caught in an avalanche with your dog can dramatically affect the result of a search

-- Ski edges are an extreme hazard to your pup, the outcomes aren’t favorable
+- Ski edges are an extreme hazard to your pup

 - Impediment to your dogs ability to travel under their own power exposes the group

-- Dogs drive off ungulates while simultaneously attracting rodents and bears
+- Dogs drive off most wildlife while attracting rodents

 - Leaving a tired dog in the hut while you’re out opens the possibility of damage to the hut or having another visitor set your dog free, the cabins are used by many, even if you have an overnight booking